SyncfusionExamples/Getting-started-angular-word-processor/README.md

 # Getting Started with the Angular Word Processor (Document Editor)

-A quick-start project that shows how to create and configure the Syncfusion Angular Document Editor component.
+A quick-start project that shows how to create and configure the Syncfusion&reg; Angular Document Editor component.
 This project contains code to configure a few of the control’s basic features like enabling toolbar, open and save documents.

-Refer to the following getting started documentation for the Syncfusion Angular Document Editor component: https://ej2.syncfusion.com/angular/documentation/document-editor/getting-started
+Refer to the following getting started documentation for the Syncfusion&reg; Angular Document Editor component: https://ej2.syncfusion.com/angular/documentation/document-editor/getting-started

 Check out this online example for the Angular Document Editor component: https://ej2.syncfusion.com/angular/demos/#/material3/document-editor/default

-Download the Syncfusion Angular Document Editor controller using the below GitHub link, https://github.com/SyncfusionExamples/EJ2-Document-Editor-Web-Services/blob/master/ASP.NET%20Core/src/Controllers/DocumentEditorController.cs
+Download the Syncfusion&reg; Angular Document Editor controller using the below GitHub link, https://github.com/SyncfusionExamples/EJ2-Document-Editor-Web-Services/blob/master/ASP.NET%20Core/src/Controllers/DocumentEditorController.cs

 ## Project prerequisites